Vitamin D in Winter

 Actually, Vitamin D is more of a hormone than a vitamin.

-I am not a huge fan of Vitamin D supplementation for most healthy people living in Perth, at least.
-We can get enough from the sun for 3/4 of the year, as long as we allow ourselves to receive sufficient sunshine- not enough to burn the skin, of course.
-And sufficient sunshine is also beneficial for mental health.
-Incidental sunshine can be enough for many people, but I often prescribe 15 minutes (minimum) of sunshine between 10am and 3pm, at least 3 days a week.
+For most healthy people living in Perth, at least., we can get enough Vit D from the sun for 3/4 of the year, as long as we allow ourselves to receive sufficient sunshine on bare skin—not enough to burn the skin, of course.
+Sufficient sunshine is also beneficial for mental health.
+Incidental sunshine can be enough for many people, but I often prescribe 15 minutes (minimum) of sunshine between 10am and 3pm, at least three days a week, on arms and legs.
+In winter, rolling up the sleeves and baring the white part of your forearm to the sun during your lunch break, for 10-20 minutes, can really help maintain good levels.

-And we do tend to store Vitamin D in fat calls ready for winter.
-However, by the middle to end of winter, we can start to become deficient, if we weren't already.
+We do tend to store Vitamin D in fat calls ready for winter.
+However, by the middle to end of winter, we can start to become deficient if we aren't already.
 That's when I start to consider taking it myself.

 Some people are more vulnerable to Vit D deficiency- the elderly, people with darker skin, breastfeeding women, people with obesity, people who have had gastric bypass surgery, and people who do not absorb fats well.
 And of course, people who avoid the sun or are stuck inside all day.